Midstream HVAC and Water Heating Program

 No. Qualification for this program is separate from qualification for Inflation Reduction Act incentives for heat pumps.
 We recommend your customers work with a tax professional for their specific situation.
 However, this FAQ from the Internal Revenue Service may help with answers to questions about energy efficient home improvements and residential clean energy property credits.

-Do City Light or SnoPUD audit installations for accuracy?
+Does City Light audit installations for accuracy?

 Field and/or project verification is a tool used by utilities to ensure incentivized products meet minimum specifications and are installed at the address of intended installation.
 Field verifications are randomly selected, at a rate of 5-10% of all submissions.
 The utilities work directly with the contractor or end-user to verify installation and follow up with the distributor if verification fails.
 Verification may also include asking participating distributors to provide proof of the sale to the customer/contractor and/or the midstream incentive to the contractor in a credit memo or as a line item.